How to use Python hasattr() method?

 In Python 2, the hasattr() overpowers all the exceptions and returns False for a condition.

-Example: Python 2 with hasattr() function
+Example: Using hasattr() in Python 2

 class Info(object):